 APIs can also be used to deliver your content to any kind of device, an important feature as the Internet of Things continues to grow.
 Choosing a CMS that has this “headless” capacity is another way to ensure you are ready for the future.

-Episerver has been positioned as a Leader in the report for the fourth year in a row.
+Episerver has been positioned as a Leader in the report for the fifth year in a row.
 Episerver is positioned third furthest in vision and fourth highest in execution in the Leaders quadrant.

 It's an easy three-step process.